Agenda & Speakers

 Jamie Holcombe

-Chief Information Officer, U.S. Department of Justice (Invited)
+Chief Information Officer/Chief Information Security Officer, DC Department of Healthcare Finance

 Break in the Emerging Technology Showcase